PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

         .. hint::

-            To make the objective value for PCPO with the KL divergence projection improves, the right hand side of :eq:`pcpo-eq-26` needs to be negative.
+            To make the objective value for PCPO with the KL divergence projection improves, the right-hand side of :eq:`pcpo-eq-26` needs to be negative.
             Hence we have :math:`\frac{L\eta}{2}\boldsymbol{I}\prec\boldsymbol{H}`, implying that :math:`\sigma_\mathrm{min}(\boldsymbol{H})>\frac{L\eta}{2}`.
-            And to make the objective value for PCPO with the :math:`L2` norm projection improves, the right hand side of :eq:`pcpo-eq-28` needs to be negative.
+            And to make the objective value for PCPO with the :math:`L2` norm projection improves, the right-hand side of :eq:`pcpo-eq-28` needs to be negative.
             Hence we have :math:`\eta<\frac{2}{L}`, implying that

             .. math::